DiamondLightSource/tickit/docs/user/tutorials/create-a-device.rst

 ------------

-In order to have a signal to amplifier we will make the following small system where the amplifier recieves a signal from a `source` and outputs it to a `sink`.
+In order to have a signal to amplifier we will make the following small system where the amplifier receives a signal from a `source` and outputs it to a `sink`.
 The `sink` and `source` are already available in ``tickit.devices``.

 .. figure:: ../../images/tickit-create-device-amplifier.svg
     :align: center

-The core logic of the device will be implemented in the ``update`` method, which recieves the simulation time and any Inputs into the device.
-We want to recieve an input signal from the source, amplify it, and output it to our sink.
+The core logic of the device will be implemented in the ``update`` method, which receives the simulation time and any Inputs into the device.
+We want to receive an input signal from the source, amplify it, and output it to our sink.
 As such we define our inputs and outputs in the maps, and the line of logic in the ``update``.